 - Chocolate cake

-Grease two round 8-inch cake pans well with butter and line the bottom with baking or parchment paper.
+Grease two 8-inch round cake pans and line the bottom with baking or parchment paper.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

 - In a large mixing bowl, add butter and sugars and beat with an electric mixer until pale and creamy.